enkidevs/curriculum/data-analysis/data-analysis-core/google-analytics/key-features.md

 It's also worth noting another useful dimension - **user type**.
 This segments users into *new* or *returning* visitors.

 New users are *first-time users*.
-Google’s tracking snippet creates a random, unique ID that gets associated with the user's browser cookie.
+Google's tracking snippet creates a random, unique ID that gets associated with the user's browser cookie.
 Each unique ID is a unique user.

 > 💡 This information will be lost if a user clears their browsing data, and Google Analytics also doesn't recognise users who visit sites from different devices by default.